Branston (brand): Original pickle

-Brand extension
+Brand management

-Additional Branston products include mayonnaise, tomato ketchup, brown sauce, salad cream, and baked beans.
+Additional Branston products include mayonnaise, tomato ketchup, piccalilli, brown sauce, salad cream, and baked beans.

 In October 2005, Premier Foods launched Branston Baked Beans.
-The marketing and promotion of this product was aimed at challenging Heinz's dominance of the UK baked bean market.
+The marketing and promotion of this product were aimed at challenging Heinz's dominance of the UK baked bean market.
 This marketing included an advert, featuring a Branston Bean Tin explaining how Branston Beans are very "saucy".
 Promotional activities included a 'Great British Bean Poll' where members of the public across the country were invited to blind taste both 'the brand leader' (assumed to be Heinz) and Branston.
 In the poll, 76% of participants picked Branston over Heinz.
 Heinz elected to change their recipe in the face of this aggressive activity.

-Premier Foods also attempted to leverage the traditional Branston Pickle brand name by producing Branston Relishes in four different flavours: Hot Chilli & Jalapeño, Gherkin, Sweet Onion and Tomato & Red Pepper.
+Premier Foods attempted to leverage the traditional Branston Pickle brand name by producing Branston Relishes in four different flavours: Hot Chilli & Jalapeño, Gherkin, Sweet Onion and Tomato & Red Pepper.

 Around November 2015, a sweet chili-flavoured pickle was launched, and the brand's rich and fruity sauce was re-launched, along with two new sauce flavours, rich and spicy and rich and smoky.
 In 2017, Branston launched its tomato ketchup, mayonnaise and brown sauce lines in single-serving sachet packaging.

 Walkers once produced a variety of crisps called "Cheese and Branston Pickle".

-Sale to Mizkan

-In late 2012, it was announced that as part of an aggressive debt reduction strategy, Premier Foods would be selling the Branston brand to Japanese food manufacturer Mizkan Group for £92.5 million, joining Sarson's vinegar and Hayward's pickled onions as recent Premier Foods to Mizkan brand acquisitions.
+In late 2012, Premier Foods sold the Branston brand to Japanese food manufacturer Mizkan Group for £92.5 million, joining Sarson's vinegar and Hayward's pickled onions as recent Premier Foods to Mizkan brand acquisitions.
 The Bury St Edmunds plant continues to manufacture Branston products.

-Availability outside the UK

-Branston Pickle is sold in Ireland, the United States, Canada, Australia, New Zealand, Norway, France, Denmark, Malta, Singapore (Cold Storage and Market Place), Germany (REWE and Globus Warenhaus), Turkey (Kipa), the Netherlands, the Czech Republic, Slovakia (Tesco), Belgium (Carrefour Market Etterbeek), Hong Kong (Taste), Indonesia (Kemchicks), South Africa, Southern Spain (Supersol and Carrefour), Thailand (Chiang Mai, Rimping), Vietnam, Angola and Namibia.